Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 ### Testing

 Diaspora's test suite uses [rspec](http://rspec.info/), a behavior driven testing framework.
-Before running the tests for the first time, you will need to generate the users.yaml file in spec/fixtures/ by running: `rake fixtures:users`.
-To run the tests: `rake spec`.
+To run all tests: `rake`.
+Note that some of our tests require a display to be attached; if you just want to run the command-line tests, do `rake spec`.

 ### Read-only installation

 The directories *tmp*, *public/upload* and *log* must be writable by the user running Diaspora even in a read-only installation.

-Some of Diaspora's web content in the public/ folder  is generated in runtime.
+Some of Diaspora's web content in the public/ folder  is generated at runtime.
 In order to create a read-only installation, this content must be generated at install time instead.

 Run sass/haml and create e. g.,  public/stylesheets/{application,ui,sessions}.css:
     rake db:seed:dev